prrvchr/eMailerOOo/README.md

 ### What has been done for version 1.2.7:

-- The spooler allows the opening of sent emails either in the local email client (ie: Thunderbird) or in your browser for Google accounts.
+- The spooler allows opening sent emails either in the local email client (ie: Thunderbird) or online in your browser for accounts using an API for sending email (ie: Google and Microsoft).
+- A new tab has been added to the spooler to allow tracking of mail service activity.
 - Connections to Microsoft mail servers, which apparently no longer worked, have been migrated to the Graph API.
 - For servers that no longer use SMTP and IMAP protocols and offer a replacement API (ie: Google API and Microsoft Graph):
     - All HTTP request parameters needed to send emails are stored in the LibreOffice configuration files.